A faithful blog reader recently made this comment,

 Because these synthetic chemicals haven’t been around that long and we haven’t studied their long-term health effects on humans, I choose to eat organic as often as possible as a precautionary measure.

 Despite the mounting evidence to do so, even thinking about “going organic” can be overwhelming and confusing.
+Want to see what organic foods are available?
+Wholesome Hub are an organic food store you should definitely check out if you’re going organic.
 Here are a few tidbits of information that should help!